Quetzal-1-CubeSat-Team/quetzal1-telemetry/README.md

 Finally, please note that only telemetry was decoded in SatNOGS and made live.
 All photos were processed internally by the Quetzal-1 team, using [the photo decoder](https://github.com/danalvarez/gr-quetzal1/blob/master/apps/receiver/write_photo.py) available in gr-quetzal1.

+## License

+Our wish is that everyone, from individuals to CubeSat teams around the world, is able to use this data for good, for their own personal, institutional and national growth.
+We want to make it freely available, while ensuring that you continue to make any derivatives of this content, should there be any, just as free for everyone.
+Therefore, this repository and its contents are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) (see [LICENSE](./LICENSE.txt) for more information).

+All images taken by the Quetzal-1 satellite should be attributed to [Universidad del Valle de Guatemala](https://www.uvg.edu.gt/) and The Quetzal-1 CubeSat Team.

+Thank you for keeping data open to everyone!

 ## Available Repositories

 | Repository               | Description                                                                                                             |